 GREEN BAY – As a new way to review the recently completed season, Packers.com has compiled a select list of “Peak Performances” in various categories.

-Here are the top five in clutch situations, recapped in chronological order.
+Here are the top five on special teams, recapped in chronological order.
 Be sure to watch the video highlights package, and vote for your favorite in the poll at the bottom of the page.